rb1193/developer-log/Courses/Algorithms_And_Data_Structures/Part_1/Symbol_Tables.md

 ## B-Trees

 B-trees generalize the 2-3 tree by allowing up to M-1 keys per node, where M is the largest amount of data that can be processed at one time (e.g. B-trees are often used in filesystem applications, in this case the value of M might be 1024 if that's the largest number of files that can be shown in an explorer).
 B-trees are stupidly powerful, they make data sets of billions of items searchable in at most 5 operations.

+## Kd Trees

+Kd trees (k is the number of dimensions) extend ordered symbol tables to multi-dimensional keys.
+They're useful for performing operations that deal with points in multi-dimensional geometric space.
+They work by dividing the search space in two at each point added to the tree.
+The direction of the division at each level of the tree is orthogonal to the preceding level (e.g. a 3D tree is divided by successive horizontal and vertical planes).